Determining scales for mosaics

 NULL

-A numeric vector of length two providing limits of the scale.
+to use the default scale rangeA numeric vector of length two providing limits of the scale.
+Use

-Use NA
+NA

-(see coord_cartesian()
+coord_cartesian()

 ).

-For position scales, a vector of range expansion constants used to add some
+For position scales, a vector of range expansion constants used to add some padding around the data to ensure that they are placed some distance away from the axes.
+Use the convenience function

-to generate the values for the expand
+to generate the values for theexpand

-expand the scale by 5% on each side for continuous variables, and by
+argument.
+The defaults are to expand the scale by 5% on each side for continuous variables, and by 0.6 units on each side for discrete variables.- oob

 One of: